 In November 2013 the Hamilton County Sheriff’s Office was awarded by CALEA (The Commission on Accreditation for Law Enforcement) the certificate of Advanced Accreditation.
-Simply put, the Hamilton County Sheriff’s Office complies with (482) best practice standards set forth by a (21) person commission of the most brilliant minds in Law Enforcement to date.
+Simply put, the Hamilton County Sheriff’s Office complies with (459) best practice standards set forth by a (21) person commission of the most brilliant minds in Law Enforcement to date.
+Since then, the agency has been reaccredited twice in 2016 and 2020, with no issues found.

 Benefits of Accreditation